Ilxxll/MSE544_Week2_Hands_on/index.md

 File "marco.py", line 1, in <module>
 from tensorflow.keras.callbacks import ReduceLROnPlateau,ModelCheckpoint
 ModuleNotFoundError: No module named 'tensorflow'

-#### c.
-Check your submitted job in the queue:

-- `squeue -u yourusername`
-  - Change yourusername to your own user name

-#### d.
-Get your output.

-The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
-As the training process going on, you can find the weights of your models saved under the same folder as well.
-They are named as `marco+number of epoch+validation accuracy+’.hdf5`

-Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs

 ### Step 4: Evaluate the model.<a name="step4"></a>